20+ Best Things to Do on the Toronto Islands: A Local Guide

 Hanlan’s Point is the quietest of the three main islands, with wide-open green spaces, shady paths, and a more laid-back atmosphere.
 It’s a great place to escape the crowds, go for a long walk, or catch some skyline views without the noise of Centre Island.

-21. Visit Hanlan’s Point Beach (Clothing Optional)
+22. Visit Hanlan’s Point Beach (Clothing Optional)

-Hanlan’s Point Beach is one of the most well-known clothing-optional beaches in Canada.
+Hanlan’s Point Beach is one of the most well-known nude beaches in Canada.
 Recently, the clothing-optional designation was extended to cover the entire beach, not just one section, making it a unique and fully inclusive spot in the heart of the city.

-Even if you’re not there for the clothing-optional experience, this is genuinely one of the prettiest beaches on the Toronto Islands.
+While we don’t go for the clothing-optional experience, this is genuinely one of the prettiest beaches on the Toronto Islands.
 It’s wide, sandy, and west-facing, which means it also happens to be one of the best places in Toronto to catch the sunset over the water.

 Whether you’re going for the experience or just looking for a quieter stretch of beach with great views, Hanlan’s is worth a visit.

-22. Walk the Rainbow Road
+23. Walk the Rainbow Road

 In 2024, the city unveiled what’s being called “the world’s largest Rainbow Road” at Hanlan’s Point-a 2,000-foot stretch of path painted in vibrant rainbow colours, with trans pride flags at each end.
 Officially titled The Long Walk to Equality, the project was a collaboration between Pride Toronto and Skittles.